XiangGen/dataflow/README.md

-# renderflow
+# dataflow
-Renderflow is a graphics rendering engine.
+Dataflow is a deep learning engine.